kstenerud/concise-encoding/cbe-specification.md

 ### Verbatim String

-A verbatim string is a string that must be taken literally (no interpretation, no escape processing, etc) by encoders and decoders, and should be taken literally by all layers of the stack.
-Decoders must pass along a string's status as "verbatim" or not.
-How the higher layers handle such information is implementation dependent.

-The length field holds the length in octets, NOT the character length.
+Verbatim strings are encoded with the type 0x91.
+The length is in octets, NOT characters.

-Example:
+**Example**:

     [91 10 5c 6e 5c 6e 5c 6e 5c 6e] = literal "\n\n\n\n" (not to be interpreted as linefeeds)

 ### URI

-Uniform Resource Identifier, which must be valid according to [RFC 3986](https://tools.ietf.org/html/rfc3986).

-The length field contains the byte length (length in octets), NOT the character length.

-Example:
+URIs are encoded with the type 0x92.
+The length is in octets, NOT characters.

+**Example**:

     [92 aa 01 68 74 74 70 73 3a 2f 2f 6a 6f 68 6e 2e 64 6f 65 40 77 77 77
      2e 65 78 61 6d 70 6c 65 2e 63 6f 6d 3a 31 32 33 2f 66 6f 72 75 6d 2f